 The company expects to raise another $1.5M in a later Series B round to get to positive cash flow.
 However, it recently received some non-dilutive funding from the NSF.
 Therefore, the total equity financing requirement may decrease.

-The company has already received an investment from a VC fund, which commissioned an “FTO” (Freedom to Operate) search, in order to determine whether the company’s IP would infringe on any existing IP.
-Of course, the IP question will only finally be settled when the company receives its patent application decision, but the FTO search instilled enough confidence in the VC fund that the company indeed has unique, non-infringing IP.
+The company has already received an investment from a VC fund, which commissioned an “FTO” (Freedom to Operate) search, to determine whether the company’s IP would infringe on any existing IP.
+Of course, the IP question will finally be settled when the company receives its patent application decision.
+Still, the FTO search instilled enough confidence in the VC fund that the company indeed has unique, non-infringing IP.

-In addition to the VC fund’s FTO search, at Propel(x), we interviewed physicians who confirmed that there is a market for the company’s deep technology.
+In addition to the VC fund’s FTO search, we interviewed physicians at Propel(x) who affirmed that there is a potential market for the company’s deep technology.

-So the key risk, in fact, is not technology but execution: Will the company be able to manufacture and distribute the product widely and profitably?
+So the key risk is likely not technology but execution: Will the company be able to manufacture and distribute the product widely and profitably?
 At this point, the device is ready for use.
-The company’s plan is to launch the product, get some initial customer feedback and then partner with or sell to a much larger medical device company that will grow sales.
+The company plans to launch the product, get some initial customer feedback, and then partner with or sell to a much larger medical device company that will help grow sales.

 The company’s expected exit is 2 or 3 years down the road, via sale to a larger medical device company at ~$18M to $35M based on comparable recent medical device exits.

-Let us review the returns that may be expected from this investment:
+Let us review the potential returns that may be expected from this investment:

 Of course, things typically do not go quite as well as entrepreneurs plan…